-Algebra 1

-Grades 9,10

-2011 (X) MA Year 6 periods/cycle 1 credit 2092 (A) MA Year 6 periods/cycle 1 credit
+Algebra 1 Grades 9,10 2011 (X) MA Year 1 credit 2092 (A) MA Year 1 credit Prerequisite: Pre-Algebra

-Prerequisite: Pre-Algebra

 This course is intended for students who are ready to begin the formal study of algebra.
 While delivering a rich Algebra 1 curriculum, the course also addresses the content on the Algebra 1 Keystone Exam.
 Students who successfully complete Algebra 1 should be able to: